Justification of Red List Category

-The global population has been estimated at 21,300-22,300 pairs (BirdLife International 2015), and a recent assessment estimated the European population (encompassing over 90% of the global population) to be stable or increasing throughout (Barov and Derhé 2011).
-This represents a significant increase from an estimated population of 1,000 pairs in 1975 and is thought to be a result of the increased availability mainly of effectively protected areas during the 1980s, and secondly of discarded fish from the trawlers, particularly around the Ebro Delta (Criado 1997) where the colony has grown rapidly since 1981 (Guitiérrez and Guinart 2008).
-The large expansion of this species in the western Mediterranean has probably caused the breeding population in other parts of the Mediterranean to increase and new colonies have been found in Croatia and even out of the Mediterranean in southern Portugal (BirdLife International 2004, Onmus 2006).
-Nevertheless more than 90% of the European breeding population occurs at just four sites and only a single site (the Ebro Delta) held 67% of the global breeding numbers in 2007.
+The EU population is currently estimated at 15,900- 21,800 pairs (BirdLife International in prep.), a significant drop from what was likely the peak of the population around 2007 at c.
+25,000 pairs (BirdLife International in prep.).
+This still represents a significant increase from an estimated population of 1,000 pairs in 1975, thought to have been the result of the increased availability of effectively protected areas during the 1980s, and unsustainable levels of fish discards from trawlers, particularly around the Ebro Delta (Criado 1997).
+A very large colony near the Ebro Delta grew rapidly from 1981 (Guitiérrez and Guinart 2008) until its collapse around 2010, which is thought to be due to reproductive failure caused by the presence of mammalian predators (Payo-Payo et al. 2018) and the decline in fishery discards (Calado et al. 2018, García-Tarrasón et al. 2015).
+The large expansion of this species in the western Mediterranean probably caused the breeding population in other parts of the Mediterranean to increase and new colonies were located in Croatia and even out of the Mediterranean in southern Portugal (BirdLife International 2004, Onmus 2006).
+The sustainability of these following the population collapse in the Iberian colonies is uncertain, and a slow decline is suspected (although there may be an initial increase at some colonies due to birds dispersing from the Ebro Delta.
 Recruitment can be extremely rapid when food availability is high, resulting in high population growth rates (Oro and Pradel 2000, Tavecchia et al. 2007).
+However it also seems that the counter is true: low productivity for the species can result in rapid declines in a short period of time (Genovart et al. 2018).